nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

   hydro:
     build: .
     entrypoint: [/tini, --]
-    command: [jupyter, kernelgateway, --ip=0.0.0.0, --port=8888]
+    command: [jupyter-notebook, --alow-root]
     ports:
       - 8888:8888
     environment:
+      # if you can also have this var in your environment it will override this
-      - KG_LIST_KERNELS=True
+      - JUPYTER_TOKEN=my_secret_token
 ```

 - This duplicates the entrypoint & command between this and the Dockerfile - strictly speaking, you only need one of these
-- The `docker-compose.yml` file has a port mapping using the port exposed in the `Dockerfile` and used in the `jupyter kernelgateway` command

 **Note**: you will only be able to run one container using that port mapping.
 So, if you had another container using that port, you will have to stop that one first.
 Or alternatively, you can create a mapping to a new port and add that configuration in the Hydrogen settings (see below).